maidsafe-archive/crust/docs/configuration_path.md

 config file will be written at current executable directory (using `std::env::current_exe`).

-#####Pro`s
+##### Pros

-- Application's advance users can modify config easily by altering the file
+- Application's advanced users can modify config easily by altering the file.
-- Apps not having permissions for creating `SystemAppSupportDir ` will create `UserAppDir` after failing to create `SystemAppSupportDir `.
-This means crust stays agnostic of type of application (Client or Vault)
-- If config options are default for an application, its installer can skip installing it and application will auto create appropriate file at best path if it can.

-#####Cons:
-- If its a client user app having permissions to write to system dir, it will create system dir and not home dir.
-[This is a sysadmin error not a program error.]

 ### Bootstrap cache file path